RepairShopr/react-native-signature-capture/README.md

 npm install react-native-signature-capture --save
 ```

-In XCode, in the project navigator, right click Libraries ➜ Add Files to [your project's name] Go to node_modules ➜ react-native-network-info and add the .xcodeproj file
+In XCode, in the project navigator, right click Libraries ➜ Add Files to [your project's name] Go to node_modules ➜ react-native-signature-capture and add the .xcodeproj file

 In XCode, in the project navigator, select your project.
-Add the lib*.a from the network-info project to your project's Build Phases ➜ Link Binary With Libraries Click .xcodeproj file you added before in the project navigator and go the Build Settings tab.
+Add the lib*.a from the signature-capture project to your project's Build Phases ➜ Link Binary With Libraries Click .xcodeproj file you added before in the project navigator and go the Build Settings tab.
 Make sure 'All' is toggled on (instead of 'Basic').
 Look for Header Search Paths and make sure it contains both $(SRCROOT)/../react-native/React and $(SRCROOT)/../../React - mark both as recursive.

 Run your project (Cmd+R)